 Mid-winter and looking forward to spring!

 I go through the same feelings every year.
-At the end of autumn, I am looking forward to a break from the bees.
-After a few weeks, my mood changes and I cannot wait for spring and getting back into the hives.
+At the end of Autumn, I am looking forward to a break from beekeeping tasks.
+But, after a few weeks, my mood changes and I cannot wait for Spring and get back into the hives.
+55 days to Spring!